First Grade Curriculum Outlines

 Other Language Topics – Compound words, ABC order, rhyming, homophones, synonyms, antonyms, and contractions.

-Spelling – Sight words are introduced and mastered throughout the Open Court First Grade Curriculum as well as the SRA system.
-Open Court introduces short and long vowels including vowel blends, and consonant blends and digraphs.
-SRA Basal Readers A-D reinforce short vowel sounds, beginning and ending consonant blends and consonant digraphs.
+Spelling – Spelling words are introduced and mastered throughout the Personal Learning Curriculum as well as the SRA system.
+Personal Learning introduces short and long vowels including vowel blends, and consonant blends and digraphs.
+SRA Basal Readers C-E reinforce short vowel sounds, beginning and ending consonant blends and consonant digraphs.

 Handwriting – Cursive Italic - Students will learn cursive Italic printing of lower case and then upper case letters.
 They will learn word spacing in sentences.
 Italic is a modern handwriting system based on enduring letterforms that are highly suited to rapid and legible writing.
 Italic conforms to natural, rhythmic hand movements.
 Italic builds on previously learned concepts and the letter shapes remain the same from the individually formed letters to the connected cursive, eliminating the abrupt leap from "ball and stick" to looped cursive.
 Self-assessment is an integral part of the program.
 Cursive Italic is also preparation for calligraphy for interested students.